neicnordic/sensitive-data-archive/CONTRIBUTING.md

 Once the feature is done you can request it to be merged back into `main` by making a Pull Request.

-Before making the pull request it is a good idea to rebase your branch to `main` to ensure that eventual conflicts with the `main` branch are solved before the PR is reviewed and that there can be a clean merge.
+Before making the pull request, it is a good idea to rebase your branch onto `main` to ensure that eventual conflicts with the `main` branch are solved before the PR is reviewed and that there can be a clean merge.
 > NOTE:
 > In older github repositories the default branch might be called `master` instead of `main`.

 ### About git and commit messages

 In general it is better to commit often.
-Small commits are easier to roll back and also makes the code easier to review.
+Small commits are easier to roll back and also make the code easier to review.

 Write helpful commit messages that describe the changes and possibly why they were necessary.

 Each commit should contain changes that are functionally connected and/or related.
-If, for example, the first line of the commit message contains the word *and*, this is an indicator that this commit should have been split in two.
+If, for example, the first line of the commit message contains the word *and*, this is an indicator that this commit should have been split into two.

 > NOTE:
 > The commands `git add -p` or `git commit -p` can prove useful for selecting chunks of changed files in order to group unrelated things into multiple separate commits.